Whon1980-DL/shut-the-box-game/README.md

  * My mentor Mitko Bachvarov provided helpful feedback and guided through certain step of debugging process.
  * Slack community for encouragement and information.
- * My wife and my sons for trying the applicaiton several times and gave feedback on what need improving and what extra feature should be added.
+ * My wife and my sons for testing the applicaiton several times and gave feedback on what need improving and what extra feature should be added.